 Features:

-• Programmable coffee presets & “my coffee” role
+- Programmable coffee presets & “my coffee” function

 My Observations

-This is a carafe one touch machine from DeLonghi, which indicates that you literally put milk in the carafe, slot it in – and then press a button, the machine handles everything for you.
+This is a carafe one touch machine from DeLonghi, which means that you just put milk in the carafe, slot it in – and then press a button, the machine handles everything for you.

 De’Longhi do quite a range of bean to cup machines, including some much more expensive one touch systems, comparatively speaking this is priced at the low to mid price bracket, and it’s a capable machine for the money.

-You do simply have some control over the milk texture with this machine, though to be fair it’s not much, you have “no froth” which I’m fairly certain will still produce froth ;-), min froth, and max froth.
-Still, I suppose some option is better than none, nevertheless like I’ve said, if you wan’t control over your milk texture you’ll be much better off going for a coffee brewing device with a steam wand.
+You do actually have some control over the milk texture with this machine, although to be fair it’s not much, you have “no froth” which I’m fairly certain will still produce froth ;-), min froth, and max froth.
+Still, I suppose some choice is better than none, but like I’ve said, if you wan’t control over your milk texture you’ll be much better off going for a coffee machine with a steam wand.

-One of the issues with one touch systems is you simply do need to keep on top of cleaning the milk system, otherwise you can end up with off milk in the gubbins (technical term) of your machine, and that’s rank (another technical term).
-However this is one of the machines which features automatic cleaning of the milk frother after each work with, which is a good thing.
+One of the issues with one touch systems is you really do need to keep on top of cleaning the milk system, otherwise you can end up with off milk in the gubbins (technical term) of your machine, and that’s rank (another technical term).
+But this is one of the machines which features automatic cleaning of the milk frother after each use, which is a good thing.

 Check Price – Amazon UK